Helping Couples With Marital Agreements

-Although no one wants to think that problems could arise with that partnership, as an experienced attorney, I know that creating a written prenuptial agreement can help keep you both on track.
+Although no one wants to think that problems could arise with that partnership, creating a written prenuptial agreement can help keep you both on track.

 Prenuptial agreements can be especially important for people with substantial or complicated assets and debts, such as couples who are marrying later in life or entering second marriages.
-Typically, these individuals have progressed further into their careers than couples just starting out and have accumulated 401k assets, business assets, or other substantial assets that should be protected.
+Typically, these individuals have progressed further into their careers than couples just starting out.
+These couples may have accumulated 401(k) assets, business assets and other substantial assets that should be protected.

-Premarital agreements can also be particularly beneficial for second marriages or marriages where children are involved.
+Premarital agreements can also be particularly beneficial for second marriages and marriages where children are involved.
 These agreements protect both spouses and their children and heirs, in case anything happens during the marriage.

 As a lawyer working in a small law firm, I know my clients as individuals.
 I work closely with each of them.
-When I draft a prenuptial agreement according to clients' exact specifications, I make sure that my work is custom-tailored to fit their needs.
+When I draft a prenuptial agreement, I make sure that my work is custom-tailored to fit their exact specifications.

 Texas law places certain requirements on prenuptial agreements in order for them to be enforceable.
-For example, there must be full disclosure by both parties and both parties must have had opportunity for separate legal counsel.
+For example, there must be full disclosure by both parties, and both parties must have had an opportunity to obtain separate legal counsel.

 Prenuptial Agreement Attorney Serving Houston And The Surrounding Areas